Top 10 Buffet / Family-Style Restaurants in Walt Disney World

 7. Garden Grill

 The Garden Grill, located in the Land Pavilion in Epcot is great American food done with a twist…literally.
-Garden Grill offers a harvest feast accompanied by Chip and Dale (and other friends) all while the restaurant slowly spins, showing off views of Living with the Land during your meal.
-In a way, this combination of characters, good simple food, and a unique experience is the epitome of what Disney dining strives to be, and it makes perfect sense that this restaurant would make it into the top 10.
+Garden Grill offers a harvest feast accompanied by Chip and Dale (and other friends) all while the restaurant slowly spins showing off views of Living with the Land during your meal.
+In a way, this combination of characters, good simple food, and a unique experience is the epitome of what Disney dining strives to be.
+It makes perfect sense that this restaurant would make it into the top 10.

 5. Chef Mickey’s

-Chef Mickey’s has been a family staple in the Contemporary for years, and the relatively recent expansion into brunch has increased the appeal and availability.
+Chef Mickey’s has been a family staple in the Contemporary Resort for years!
+Watch the monorail come and go as you enjoy a buffet of a variety of family friendly food choices.
 For a Fab 5 character meal in walking distance to the Magic Kingdom, this is a great option.

 4. Boma

 Boma, located in the Jambo House of the Animal Kingdom Lodge, is a non-character buffet that specializes in African flavors.
-If you ever walk by during a meal time, this restaurant seems to always be packed with a ton of energy, and fans will tell you about the the all you can eat Zebra Domes for dessert.
+If you ever walk by during a meal time, this restaurant seems to always be packed with a ton of energy.
+Fans will tell you about the the all you can eat Zebra Domes for dessert.

 3. ‘Ohana

 ‘Ohana, located in the Polynesian Village Resort, features two distinct (and popular) dining experiences.
 First, the all you can eat breakfast includes visits from Lilo and Stitch.
 Then, at dinner you can enjoy all you want from a variety of meat skewers, noodles, wings, and more while family friendly games and activities occur.
-The name ‘Ohana means “family,” and while here your family is invited to participate in coconut races and Hawaiian dancing.‘Ohana exemplifies a restaurant that showcases a variety of experiences in a wonderfully themed environment with unique food.
+The name ‘Ohana means “family.”
+While here, your family is invited to participate in coconut races and Hawaiian dancing.‘Ohana exemplifies a restaurant that showcases a variety of experiences in a wonderfully themed environment with unique food.
 When all of that comes together, Disney fans respond and come back again and again.

 2. The Crystal Palace